-Additionally, Ms. Takako Hagiwara has extensive experience in human resources policymaking and diversity promotion strategies.
-She is expected to take a leading role in making recommendations in the Society area of ESG.
+Additionally, Ms. Mari Ikegaki has extensive experience in human resources strategy and the diversity promotion.
+She is expected to take a leading role in making recommendations especially in the Society area of ESG.
 Mr. Noriya Yokota has been in charge of management strategies at a major alcoholic beverages and soft drinks manufacturer that has demonstrated leadership among Japanese companies for its advanced initiatives in the environmental area.
 He is expected to take a leading role in making recommendations in the Environment area of ESG.